sanealytics/recommenderlabrats/README.md

 To install, run -

-require(devtools) # Install this if you don't have this already
+require(devtools) # Install this if you don't have it already

 install_github("sanealytics", "recommenderlabrats")